Inge Borde-Klein

 Inge Borde-Klein (18 March 1917 – 21 April 2006) was a German puppeteer and author.

-Life
+Life and career

 Ingeborg Borde was born in Berlin during the First World War.

 She became one of the first members of the German section of the UNIMA ("Union Internationale de la Marionnette" / "International Puppetry Association"), and later became for many years an honorary member of it.
 She was also a co-founder of the Berlin Puppet Theatre.
 The most active portion of her career coincided with the existence of the German Democratic Republic which is where she lived and worked.
 She became well known as an author of books on figure theatre, and also published numerous puppet show texts.

 She was married to the author-translator Eduard Klein.
 They published several books together.

+Death

 Ingeborg Borde-Klein died in Berlin in 2006, predeceased by her husband.